diptampaul/Impress-Telegram-Chat-Bot/README.md

 The Telegram bot is now running and listening for incoming messages.
 You can access the home page at `http://localhost:8000/` to view the chat history and chat counts.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Contribution

-Contributions are welcome!
-If you find any issues or want to add new features, please submit a pull request.

-## Contact

-If you have any questions or suggestions, feel free to reach out to us at impressai@example.com.

-Enjoy chatting with the ImpressAI bot!

 **Note:** Make sure to replace the placeholder values in the `.env` file with your actual tokens and keys.
 The `.env` file should not be committed to version control to keep sensitive information secure.